Draggie306/EditingCheatSheets/GCSE/AQA 8035 Geography Complete.md

 Mitigation strategies have been employed to reduce the risk of these floods.
 These include improved flood defences - embankments were raised by over a meter along major rivers, and financial relief was provided to every flooded home.
 Despite new million-pound defences being built 6 years before, the Environment Agency's plans were outdates.
 As a result of this, the agency have improved their alert system and can now send text messages directly to residents' phones in case of a hazard.

-"Evidence that weather is becoming more extreme in the UK" ok I'll explain below

 ## Climate change

-(Date done in class: 10th November 2020)
+There is a range of evidence that weather is becoming more extreme in the UK.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/gcse/geography/SpecContent-climatechange.png)